John Getz

 John William Getz (born October 15, 1946) is an American character actor.
-After starting his acting career on stage, he has appeared in numerous television series and films.
+After starting his acting career on stage, he has appeared in numerous television series and films, most notably Blood Simple, The Fly, and The Social Network.

-Personal life
+Early life

 Getz, one of four children, was born in Davenport, Iowa, and grew up in the Mississippi River Valley.
 He began acting while attending the University of Iowa, where he helped found the Center for New Performing Arts.